ScottZg/itools/README.md

     itools [global options] command [command options] [arguments...]

 VERSION
-    0.1.5
+    0.2.5

 GLOBAL OPTIONS
     --help    - Show this message
     --version - Display the program version

 COMMANDS
     find       - search unuse image
-    help   - Shows a list of commands or help for one command parse  - Analyze the memory footprint of each part or component in Xcode project search - search str(or strs) in some file(or folder's file)
+    help       - Shows a list of commands or help for one command parse      - Analyze the memory footprint of each part or component in Xcode project search     - search str(or strs) in some file(or folder's file) searchFile - search File in folder
+    sizeFor    - calculate the memory footprint of file or folder(contain file)
 ```

 ### 功能1：解析LinkMap